Andrea Brillantes

-Ramona Anndrew Blythe Daguio Gorostiza (born March 12, 2003), known professionally as Andrea Brillantes (/tl/), is a Filipino actress.
+Ramona Blythe Daguio Gorostiza (born March 12, 2003), known professionally as Andrea Brillantes (/tl/), is a Filipino actress.
 She began her career as a child actress, debuting in the sketch comedy show Goin' Bulilit.
 She starred in her breakthrough titular role, Annaliza and is best known for her portrayal as Marga in the melodrama Kadenang Ginto.
 Her accolades include two PMPC Star Awards for Television and a Box Office Entertainment Awards.

 Career

 Early roles and breakthrough (2010–2017)

 At age 7, Brillantes began appearing in a number of television commercials and made her debut in the children's comedy show, Goin’ Bulilit’ in 2010.
 The same year, she played a supporting role in the series Precious Hearts Romances Presents Alyna.
 In 2012, she began appearing in more television series as young version of the lead actresses in Budoy as young Jackie played by Jessie Mendiola, Kahit Puso’y Masugatan as young Veronica played by Andi Eigenmann and in Ina, Kapatid, Anak as young Celyn played by Kim Chiu.
 She received praises for her role as Princess in the fantasy series E-Boy and played minor or supporting roles in the anthologies Wansapanataym and Maalaala Mo Kaya.
+Brillantes made her one-time appearance on GMA Network at Cielo de Angelina as Bernadeth Nantes.

 In 2013, Brillantes was cast in two programs Bukas Na Lang Kita Mamahalin and Pidol's Wonderland.
 After playing supporting and minor roles since her acting debut, she starred in her first lead role, Annaliza (a remake of the same name originally played by Julie Vega).
 The series reigned over its timeslot and received its highest national TV rating of 27.8% on February 12, 2014.
 Her performance earned her an accolade for Best Child Performer at the 27th PMPC Star Awards for Television.
 The following year, she landed another role in the family drama series Hawak Kamay.
 Her portrayal as Lorrie earned her another accolade at the Yahoo!
 Celebrity Award for Child Star of the Year.

 Brillantes ventured more dramatic roles and played supporting roles in Pangako Sa 'Yo as Lia Buenavista and in Ikaw Lang ang Iibigin as Stephanie Reyes.
 She became an occasional performer in the musical variety show ASAP and was cast in two more television programs in 2017, A Love to Last and another episode of Wansapanataym opposite Grae Fernandez.